GrishaYepiskoposyan0/zoftify-test-task/README.md

 ## Prerequisites

-- Node.js, npm and Docker installed on your local machine
+- Node.js (>= 20 version), npm and Docker installed on your local machine

 ## How to start application?